ostreifel/wiql-editor/extension/details.md

 [![Donate](img/donate.png)](https://www.paypal.me/OttoStreifel/5)

-Search work items with a the expressiveness of the work item query language.
+Search work items with the expressiveness of the work item query language.

 Explore the wiql syntax on the wiql playground
 ![query playground](img/playground.png)